Subin3115/Subin3115/README.md

 - What can AI reveal about human cognition and perception?

 ## Interests
-Human-Centered AI · Computer Vision · Human Cognition
+Human-Centered AI · Computer Vision · Cognitive Psychology